-Item references are used to access system items and to read and write data from devices.
+Item references access system items and read and write data from devices.

 Standard System Items

 System items supply you easy access to DAServer status and diagnostics information.
 Client applications can read data from them just like ordinary items.
 However, in most cases the system item values are not directly acquired through the communications layer.
 System item values are usually generated through internal calculations, measurements, and tracking by the DAS Engine.